Category:

 Iverson was arrested for carrying a concealed weapon and possession of marijuana in 1997.
 In 2002, he and his then-wife Tawanna had a domestic dispute.
 He threw her out of the house and then threatened two men with a gun while he was out looking for her.
 He pleaded no contest and did community service.

 In December 2006, after a win against the Charlotte Bobcats, Iverson visited the Trump Taj Mahal.
 He won at a three-card stud poker table and was overpaid by $10,000.
-When the dealer realized the mistake and requested the chips back, Iverson refused and an argument between him and the casino staff ensued.
+When the dealer realized the mistake and requested the chips back, Allen refused, and an argument between him and the casino staff ensued.
 He was subsequently kicked out and told not to return.
-That same year, Iverson's bodyguard was accused of assaulting a man at a night club on behalf of Iverson's entourage.
-The man suffered a concussion, ruptured eardrum, a torn rotator cuff, among many other injuries and emotional trauma.
+That same year, Iverson's bodyguard was accused of assaulting a man at a nightclub on behalf of Allen's entourage.
+The man suffered a concussion, a ruptured eardrum, and a torn rotator cuff, among many other injuries and emotional trauma.
 He sued Iverson and was awarded $260,000.
-Related, an Ohio man sued Iverson for $2.5 million in damages after a bar fight with Iverson's security guard in Detroit in 2009.
+Related, an Ohio man sued Allen for $2.5 million in damages after a bar fight with Iverson's security guard in Detroit in 2009.

 In addition, In 2013, Iverson was accused by his ex-wife of kidnapping his own children.
 She later dropped the accusation.